Rud356/ConfigFramework/README.md

 To install with mypy you must use command:
 `pip install ConfigFramework[mypy]`

-To install with mypy and docs building requirements you must use command:
+To install with mypy and dev dependencies building requirements you must use command:
-`pip install ConfigFramework[mypy,docs]`
+`pip install ConfigFramework[mypy,dev]`

 ## Documentation
 [ConfigFrameworks stable branch documentation](https://configframework.readthedocs.io)